 With regard to contractual mediation, the procedure to be followed will be determined by the mediator with the consent of the parties.
 Although the rules of civil procedure do not apply, the requirement of neutrality on the part of the mediator is essential to the mediation process and this principle can affect the procedure adopted.
 If the parties have referred to a set of mediation rules, such as those of the Paris Centre for Mediation and Arbitration (“CMAP”), those rules may impose certain requirements, which may be incorporated into the parties’ agreement to mediate by reference (unless they provide otherwise).

 In mediations, the principle of adversarial debates, applicable in court proceedings and arbitration, does not have to be respected (i.e. a party may have an ex parte meeting or “caucus” with the mediator).

 Is there any obligation on litigants to mediate?

 This may be an attempt at conciliation, an attempt at mediation or a participatory procedure.
-Please note that the conciliation attempt may also be delegated to a judicial conciliator or conducted by the judge herself.
-If such a procedure is not attempted before these disputes go to court, the judge may raise the inadmissibility of the claim ex officio.
+Please note that the conciliation attempt may also be delegated to a judicial conciliator or conducted by the court itself.
+If such a procedure is not attempted before these disputes go to court, the latter may raise the inadmissibility of the claim ex officio.

 Does failure to mediate attract adverse cost consequences?